 The reorder point is the specific stock level that triggers a new order.
 This isn't just a random number; it's calculated based on your lead time and daily sales velocity.
 By setting a clear reorder point for each item, you create a proactive system that replenishes stock automatically.
 Many businesses also include "safety stock"—a small surplus of inventory—to provide a buffer against unexpected delays or spikes in demand, ensuring you’re always prepared.

-Tech That Can Transform Your Inventory Control
+Tech Tools to Streamline Your Inventory Control

 Moving beyond spreadsheets is the single most effective step you can take to get a handle on your inventory.
 Modern technology gives you the tools to automate tedious tasks, reduce costly errors, and make data-driven decisions that support your bottom line.
 For businesses managing stock across multiple locations, the right tech stack isn't just a nice-to-have—it's the foundation of a scalable and efficient operation.